KEGustafsson/influxdbv2-docker/README.md

 Run run_me_1st.sh and enter username, password, org and bucket for Influxdb.

-Influxdb port = 8087

-Grafana port = 3002
+Influxdb port = 8087, Grafana port = 3002

-When Influxdb is runnign, generate token from Grafana and add data source (Query Language = Flux).
+When Influxdb is running, generate token for Grafana and add data source (Note: Query Language = Flux).